About

 By 2019, Michael was remixing tracks for Netflix’s 13 Reasons Why and pitching trailer music for The King and Doctor Sleep.
 While these placements were not secured, the process expanded his reach into international trailer campaigns.
 At the same time, he grew Aurora Eclipse into a record label, re-releasing Iceni’s back catalogue, co-producing Clare Estelle’s single Sacred Night, and recording Queen Kong with SkyQuaker — notably featuring the final recorded words of Soviet dissident Vladimir Bukovsky.

-During the Covid-19 pandemic, Michael launched the AuroraCast Podcast as a way to connect with fellow creatives and sustain dialogue during lockdown.
+During the Covid-19 pandemic, Michael launched the AuroraCast podcast as a way to connect with fellow creatives and sustain dialogue during lockdown.
 Over its two-year run he interviewed composers, musicians, producers, and artists before retiring the podcast in 2022 to make way for new projects.

 As the world began to emerge from the pandemic in late 2021, Michael took up a lecturing role in Music Production at the University of Northampton.
 Through this position he has worked alongside legendary producer Tony Platt (AC/DC, Bob Marley, Iron Maiden), strengthening his links between professional practice and academic research.

+In 2025, Michael released Void: A Sonic Pilgrimage, a large-scale immersive soundscape showcased internationally with the Royal Society of Arts in Las Vegas before its public release.
+The project reflected both his creative practice and his research into spatial composition, drawing together themes of theology, narrative, and sonic immersion.
 Michael has also been an ongoing member of SkyQuaker, collaborating closely with Stephen Hope-Wynne until Steve’s sad passing in 2025.
 That same year, Michael helped complete and release the album Severed Souls, ensuring the project reached its audience, and he continues to support and preserve the band’s catalogue as part of his ongoing work.

 As Composer